TDStrasser/Kookaberry-Accelerometer/README.rst

 The sequence of operation is:

 1. Mount the module securely on the vehicle whose acceleration is to be measured.
+    The module's mounting must be strong enough to prevent it moving around or off the vehicle when acceleration occurs.
 2. Place the vehicle on its launch position.
 3. Switch the power on by moving the jumper next to the battery on the pins closest to white pushbutton.
 The Red LED should illuminate.